ombulabs/oca-epak/README.md

 ## Usage

-There's two OCA clients available, one for each endpoint. `Oca::Epak::Client` provides most of OCA's Epak offerings.
+There are two OCA clients available, one for each endpoint. `Oca::Epak::Client` provides most of OCA's Epak offerings.
 The other one, which uses an older endpoint, `Oca::Oep::Client`, provides only a few methods which aren't yet available under the new endpoint.